I love talking with people about disaster preparedness and survival. The one issue which almost always comes up is bugging out.

 Bug Out If…

-- You’ve had adequate warning that the disaster is coming and can flee before the disaster will strike.
+• You’ve had adequate warning that the disaster is coming and can flee before the disaster strikes.

-- You are sure that your bug out location is safer than your current location.
+• You are sure your bug out location is safer than your current location.

-- You are in eminent danger at your current location.
+• You are in imminent danger at your current location.

-- The risk of staying at your current location is greater than the risk of traveling to your bug out location.
+• The risk of staying at your current location is greater than traveling to your bug out location.

 Hunker Down If…

-- The journey to your bug out location could put you in worse danger than staying at home.
+• The journey to your bug out location could put you in worse danger than staying home.

 If You Do Bug Out, This Is What It Will Really Be Like…

-In the most common disaster situations (think hurricanes, earthquakes, flooding), bugging out won’t mean going to a remote cabin in the woods or making a survival shelter in the wilderness.
+In the most common disasters (hurricanes, earthquakes, flooding), bugging out won’t mean going to a remote cabin in the woods or making a survival shelter in the wilderness.

-Bugging out will probably mean you go stay with friends or family who live outside of the danger zone but still close enough to get to easily.
+Bugging out will probably mean you stay with friends or family living outside the danger zone but are still close enough to get to quickly.

-I find it ironic that many preppers have a secure bug out location in the wilderness, but haven’t even TALKED TO THEIR RELATIVES about whether they could come stay during a disaster.
+Ironically, many preppers have a secure bug-out location in the wilderness but haven’t even TALKED TO THEIR RELATIVES about whether they could come to stay during a disaster.

 Do you know where your relatives live?